MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 msf5 auxiliary(scanner/http/tomcat_mgr_login) > run
 ```

-This will run and give us desired result.
+This will run and give us the desired result.

-After getting credentials you can login apache tomcat manager and will be able to perform malicious actions.
+After getting credentials you can log in apache tomcat manager and will be able to perform malicious actions.

-We can also use previos techniques.
+We can also use previous techniques.

 **Exploit FTP v2.3.4 server using metasplolit**